-Screen time predicts delays in child development, says new research
+Screen time predicts delays in child development

 Researchers, doctors, public health officials and parents are all trying to make sense of the impact of screen time on children.